Society of Architectural Illustrators

-The present patron of the Society is British painter Ben Johnson.
+The present patrons of the Society are British painter Ben Johnson and English Architect Norman Foster, Baron Foster of Thames Bank.
 Previous patrons include Sir John Betjeman, Sir Hugh Casson and Gordon Cullen.

 The president of the Society is Don Coe FSAI, previously chairman of the Society for 25 years.
-Richard Rees FSAI took office as chairman at the 2015 AGM.
+Tim Richardson took office as chairman at the 2024 AGM.